Aluc4d/Nyx09/README.md

 ## 📦 How to Use

-1. Download or clone this repo.
+1. Download or clone `DNS-SHES.ps1` repo.

-2. Right-click `newdns2.ps1` and select **Run with PowerShell**.
-3. Follow the interactive menu to choose your desired optimization.
+2.
+> 💡 Copy DNS-SHES.ps1 To Desktop Via File explorer

 > 💡 Run PowerShell as Administrator for full functionality.

-> 💡 Copy DNS-SHES.ps1 To Desktop Via File explorer

 > 💡 Enter this command in Powershell To start the script: powershell -ExecutionPolicy Bypass -File "C:\Users\admin\Desktop\DNS-SHES.ps1"

+3. Follow the interactive menu to choose your desired optimization.

 ## ⚠️ Disclaimer